 All Point-to-Point Transmission Service requests must be made on the PJM OASIS.
-Information including path-name, Point of Delivery, Point of Receipt, source, sink, time interval, capacity, capacity type, start date/time and stop date/time must be identified with each request.
-More details on procedures for making a transmission service request via the PJM OASIS are contained in the PJM OASIS Users Guide at (http://www.pjm.com//markets-and-operations/etools/oasis/oasis-user-guide.aspx).
+Information including path-name, Point of Delivery, Point of Receipt, source, sink, time interval, capacity and/or energy profile and type, start date/time and stop date/time must be identified with each request.
+More details on procedures for making a transmission service request via the PJM OASIS are contained in the PJM OASIS Users Guide at (https://pjm.com/-/media/etools/oasis/ oasis-user-guide.ashx).
 In addition, a written application must be submitted to PJM for long-term firm requests.